kisspread/notes/docs/UI/CommonUI/How to setup CommonUI in UE5.4.2.md

-Title:How to Setup CommonUI in UE5.4.2
+Title:How to Setup CommonUI in UE5.4.2 with enhanced input comments:true
-comments:true

 So far, the documentation for commonUI is very basic and doesn't clearly tell us how to configure it correctly.
 It took me a long time to figure it out, so I'm going to record the main process here.